Questions and answers

 If the person is 18 or over and has an impairment:

-If the person is a relative (other than your spouse) 70 or over:
+If the person is not your spouse and is 70 or over:

 Yes.
 You can claim the tax credit for caregivers if you live with the person.

-To claim the tax credit for caregivers in this situation, you must meet the following requirements:
+To claim the tax credit for caregivers in this situation, you must meet requirements that include:

 If you live with the person: